 We are beguiled, Brooks writes, by the “freakish” period from 1950-1965, when nuclear families were the dominant form.
 When we think of family, we imagine a mom and dad in a detached suburban home with 2.5 children.
 That organization of society, Brooks argues, was made possible only by women’s confinement to the home, mass unionization, social trust, church attendance, and mass prosperity.
 Leaving aside the matter of women’s roles for now, isn’t it possible that the causation runs the other way?
 Isn’t it possible that stable families contributed to the social trust, church attendance, and mass prosperity of those years (if not the unionization)?

 Many of the data Brooks marshals are solid.
 But some are debatable.
-In making the case that the 1950s and 1960s were uniquely suited to the nuclear family, Brooks notes that in 1961, the median American man between the ages of 25 and 29 was earning 400 times what his father had earned at about the same age.
+In making the case that the 1950s and 1960s were uniquely suited to the nuclear family, Brooks notes that in 1961, the median American man between the ages of 25 and 29 was earning 400 percent more than his father had earned at about the same age.
 This is less surprising than it seems, considering that the fathers of those men would have been seeking jobs during the Great Depression.

 Brooks devotes several paragraphs to the supposed artificiality of the nuclear family, arguing that while we see it as natural, it is not the historical norm.
 For most of human history, he claims, the extended family was the usual organization of social life.
 Multiple generations lived under one roof.
 This structure was generated by poverty (people could not afford their own homes), and the agricultural economy (in America, the majority earned their livings by agriculture until the late 19th century).
 “Until 1850,” Brooks writes, “roughly three-quarters of Americans older than 65 lived with their kids and grandkids.
 Nuclear families existed, but they were surrounded by extended or corporate families.”